Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Discussion and Conclusions

-where $d = 3$ is the dimensionality and $c^d_{i=1,2}$ are functions of $d$ and $k_F$ and $f_2(N)$ is a function of $N$ that needs to be evaluated numerically.
+where $d = 3$ is the space dimensionality and $c^d_{i=1,2}$ are functions of $d$ and $k_F$ and $f_2(N)$ is a function of $N$ that needs to be evaluated numerically.
 However, for fully-polarized phase, the total energy equals the kinetic energy and it is independent of $N$ and in Fig.~\ref{sc} it appears as a horizontal line.
 On the other hand, for the paramagnetic gas, the total energy monotonically increases with $N$ (cf. Fig.~\ref{sc}).
-The cross of these curves with the horizontal line roughly corresponds to the value of $N$ at which the transition to the itinerant FM takes place.
-Thus, we see the critical gas parameter decreases with increasing $N$, in agreement with the unconstrained minimization results reported in previous sections.
+The crossing of these curves with the horizontal line agrees well with the value of $N$ at which the transition to the itinerant FM takes place at $T=0$.
+Thus we see the critical gas parameter decreases with increasing $N$, in agreement with the unconstrained minimization results reported in previous sections.

 Let us also comment on the differences in the effects of fluctuations between SU($N=2$) and SU($N >2$).
 The existence of a cubic term in the Landau free energy has important consequences when considering the effect of fluctuations.
 As explained in Ref.~\cite{Belitz_PhysRevLett.89.247202_2002} it is possible to capture the effect of fluctuations by using a generalized Landau free energy, which (at zero temperature) contains a non-analytic term $m^4_s \log \: m^2_s$, where $m_s$ is the scalar magnetization.
 Qualitatively such non-analytic term can modify the sign of the (positive) quartic term $\sim m^4_s$ in the Landau free energy.
 This modification is most important when the system approaches criticality and $m_s$ mainly fluctuates around zero thus leading to a substantial negative correction to the quartic term.
 On the other hand, for SU($N > 2$), the existence of the cubic term means transition to the itinerant ferromagnet is driven by large fluctuations and the effect of the $m^4_s \log \: m^2_s$ is less important compared to $N = 2$.